Jailbreaks and Red-Teaming: Testing Your AI Before Adversaries Do

 End-of-lesson check

-What is the core idea behind "Jailbreaks and Red-Teaming: Testing Your AI Before Adversaries Do"?
+What is the main idea of "Jailbreaks and Red-Teaming: Testing Your AI Before Adversaries Do"?

-Which term best describes a foundational idea in "Jailbreaks and Red-Teaming: Testing Your AI Before Adversaries Do"?
+Which concept is most central to "Jailbreaks and Red-Teaming: Testing Your AI Before Adversaries Do"?

 harm taxonomy